mk-Guvi/BlogReact/README.md

 Lazy loading means if your component doesnt rendered on the screen it wont load that component so that browser loads fast.

 36.)create usetheme.js file in THemeProvider folder and create a useTHeme hook init that can access the Theme Provider directly instead of calling the usecontext hook.

+37.)create counter buttons using useReducers in Reducer.js file and import in app.js as component to see the work of usereducer hook.